Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 Legit surprised it lasted this long (Score:2)

-First they banned (Score:1)
+First they banned (Score:2, Interesting)

 Then they banned gun owners [slashdot.org], and I did not speak out because I was not a gun owner.